Caterpillar: Predators

 Caterpillars are eaten by many animals.
 The European pied flycatcher is one species that preys upon caterpillars.
 The flycatcher typically finds caterpillars among oak foliage.
-Paper wasps, including those in the genus Polistes and Polybia catch caterpillars to feed their young and themselves.
+Paper wasps catch caterpillars to feed their young and themselves.

 Behavior

 Caterpillars have been called "eating machines", and eat leaves voraciously.
 Most species shed their skin four or five times as their bodies grow, and they eventually enter a pupal stage before becoming adults.
 Caterpillars grow very quickly; for instance, a tobacco hornworm will increase its weight ten-thousandfold in less than twenty days.
 An adaptation that enables them to eat so much is a mechanism in a specialized midgut that quickly transports ions to the lumen (midgut cavity), to keep the potassium level higher in the midgut cavity than in the hemolymph.

 Most caterpillars are solely herbivorous.
 Many are restricted to feeding on one species of plant, while others are polyphagous.
 Some, including the clothes moth, feed on detritus.
 Some are predatory, and may prey on other species of caterpillars (e.g. Hawaiian Eupithecia).
 Others feed on eggs of other insects, aphids, scale insects, or ant larvae.
 A few are parasitic on cicadas or leaf hoppers (Epipyropidae).
 Some Hawaiian caterpillars (Hyposmocoma molluscivora) use silk traps to capture snails.

 Many caterpillars are nocturnal.
 For example, the "cutworms" (of the family Noctuidae) hide at the base of plants during the day and only feed at night.
-Others, such as gypsy moth (Lymantria dispar) larvae, change their activity patterns depending on density and larval stage, with more diurnal feeding in early instars and high densities.
+Others, such as spongy moth (Lymantria dispar) larvae, change their activity patterns depending on density and larval stage, with more diurnal feeding in early instars and high densities.